jay-johnson/deploy-to-kubernetes/multihost/README.rst

 Start All Kubernetes Cluster VMs
 --------------------------------

 #.
-Start Kubernetes on Master 1 VM
+Start Kubernetes on the Master 1 VM

     Once Kubernetes is running on your initial, primary master vm (mine is on **master1.example.com**), you can prepare the cluster with the commands: